romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-As an IT administrator implementing GitHub for your company's development processes, you're integrating GitHub Enterprise Cloud with your identity management.
+Q: As an IT administrator implementing GitHub for your company's development processes, you're integrating GitHub Enterprise Cloud with your identity management.
 How are user accounts provisioned with Enterprise Managed Users?
 <details><summary>Show the answer</summary><p>

 - **User accounts are provisioned by the enterprise's IdP, with access provided to GitHub Enterprise Cloud**